How to Prepare for an Emergency

 - Safety Items: Incorporate safety items like a first aid kit, emergency blanket and whistle into your emergency supply kit.

 - Electronics: Add a flashlight, radio, cell phone with charger and extra batteries to your emergency supply kit.

-Each person is unique, and much in the same vein, you should personalize your emergency supply kit.
+Each person has unique needs, so you should personalize your emergency supply kit.
 For example, if you have kids, you may want to include games and activities in your emergency supply kit.
 Or, if you have a pet, you should include pet supplies.

 Don’t wait until the last minute to gather emergency supplies, either.
 Be proactive, and you can quickly pick up all of the supplies that you’ll need to survive during an emergency.

 An emergency plan should emphasize how you and your loved ones will stay in touch with one another throughout an emergency.
 It will require you to think ahead for the worst-case scenarios to determine how you and your loved ones can work together as an emergency unfolds.